-All SAAP dogs and puppies are vet checked, UTD on vaccines, spayed/neutered, micro chipped, and given flea and heartworm preventatives as age appropriate.
+All SAAP dogs and puppies are vet checked, UTD on vaccines, spayed/neutered, micro chipped, and given flea and heartworm preventative as age appropriate.

 Our website is: http://www.adoptastray.com/

-To check if Eddie Vedder is still available visit our master pet list on our website at:
+To check if this animal is still available visit our master pet list on our website at:

 Please email us at email@example.com for more information about this animal or to answer any questions you may have.
 You may also contact us at (859)391-1234.

 Completing the online application when you find an animal you are interested in speeds up the adoption process.
 We can hold your application on file for a period of time if you are still looking for that perfect new family member.

 We welcome your interest and ask that you complete our on-line foster application:

 Your message has been sent to Stray Animal Adoption Program.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.